timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 - The `components` property is an array of components that the LLM can use to generate UI.
 - The `exposeComponent` function defines a component that the LLM can use, with a name, description, and props.
-- The `props` property defines the properties that the component can accept, using the Skillet schema language.
+- The `input` property defines the input properties that the component can accept, using the Skillet schema language.
 - The `children` property allows the component to accept child components, enabling nested UI structures.
 - The `uiChatResource` function creates a chat resource that can generate UI components based on the LLM's responses.

+Did you catch the `streaming` keyword in the example above?

+- We are streaming generated markdown from the LLM into our `MarkdownComponent`.
+- We are streaming the card `title` property value.

 ---

 ## Structured Output

-Structured output allows the LLM to return data in a structured format.
+Structured output allows the LLM to return data in a structured format; mostly commonly JSON.

 Just think.
 Large Language Models are _incredibly_ powerful at natural language and text generation.
-Using this power, Angular developers can leverage the LLM to generate structured data that can be used in their applications.
+Using this power, Angular developers can leverage the LLM to generate structured data that can be used _anywhere_ in their applications.

 In this example, we'll use the @hashbrownai/angular!structuredChatResource:function function to generate structured data.